Shihara Union

 Shihara (শিহাড়া) is a Union Parishad of Patnitala Upazila in Naogaon District in the Division of Rajshahi, Bangladesh.

+Administration

+The Administrative Council of the Union consists of three women Members of the reserved women's seat and nine General Members under one chairman.

 Economy

 Most of the people of this union depend on agriculture.
 Previously paddy was the main crop of this area.
 But the farmers faced financial loss in paddy cultivation so they started cultivating mango.

 Mango is currently the main crop in the region.
 Many types of mango like Amrapali, Bari-4, Langra, Fazli, Ashwina, Khirsapati etc. are cultivated in about 80% of the land.
 Farmers are now benefited by cultivating mango.